George Elokobi: Aldershot Town

 On 12 February 2019, Elokobi signed for National League side Aldershot Town on a deal until the end of the season.

 Maidstone United

-Elokobi left Aldershot at the end of the season and then joined Maidstone United on a 1-year contract.
+Elokobi left Aldershot at the end of the season and joined Maidstone United on a one–year contract.

 Elokobi's final season with the club saw him gain a fourth career promotion as Maidstone won the 2021–22 National League South title.
 He scored in the final game of his career on 7 May in a 2–1 win against Hampton & Richmond Borough.

-Retirement

-On 3 May 2022, Elokobi announced he would retire from playing professional football at the end of the season on Twitter.
+On 3 May 2022, Elokobi announced on Twitter that he would retire from playing professional football at the end of the season.

 International career

 Elokobi was first called up for the Cameroon national team in November 2010 for a training camp in France in December 2010 in preparation for 2012 Africa Cup of Nations qualifying games.
 He was again called-up ahead of a qualifying game with Senegal in March 2011, replacing the injured Gaëtan Bong, but was an unused substitute in the match.
 He was also set to play in a friendly against Gabon in France three days later, but the game was cancelled with no official reason announced for the cancellation.